dorianmeric/docs-to-ai/README.md

 - Extract text from PDF documents
 - Organize documents by topics (using folder structure)
 - Generate embeddings for semantic search
-- Store documents in a vector database (ChromaDB)
+- Store documents in a vector database (chromadb)
 - Expose MCP tools for Claude to search and retrieve documents
 - Filter searches by topic/category
 - Handle multiple documents with the same filename across different topics